China-U.S. Rising Star Student Study Tour

 Benefits of this program

-• Define inclusive community engagement, sharing effective strategies and approaches
+• Define community engagement, sharing effective strategies and approaches

-• Ensure institutions create more equitable and responsive relationships with community partners
+• Ensure institutions create more responsive relationships with community partners

 • Build infrastructure to support and sustain deep, pervasive, and integrated partnerships